apache/cordova-docs/docs/en/edge/cordova/inappbrowser/inappbrowser.md

 # InAppBrowser

-> The `InAppBrowser` is a web browser that displays in the app when calling `window.open`.
+> The `InAppBrowser` is a web browser view that displays when calling `window.open`.

     var ref = window.open('http://apache.org', '_blank', 'location=yes');

+__NOTE:__ The InAppBrowser window behaves like a standard web browser, and cannot access Cordova APIs.

 ## Description